Ymagis/ClairMeta/README.rst

 ~~~~~~~~

 Check profile allow custom configuration of the DCP check process such
-as bypassing some unwanted tests or criticity specification.
+as bypassing some unwanted tests or criteria specification.
 To
 implement a check profile, simply write a JSON file derived from this
-template (actual content listed below is for demonstration purpose only) :
+template (actual content listed below is for demonstration purposes only) :

--  *criticality* key allow custom criticity level specification, check
+-  *criticality* key allow custom criteria level specification, check
    name can be incomplete to quickly ignore a bunch of tests, *default* is
    used if no other match where found.
 -  *bypass* key allow specific test
-   bypassing, incomplete name are not allowed.
+   bypassing, incomplete names are not allowed.

 ::